Kesoyuh/simple-snapchat/README.md

 TBC Chat - A Snapchat Clone
 ===========================
 This is a Snapchat clone running on iOS, powered by Firebase.
-A Uni project developed by [@Changchang](https://github.com/Jeff1943), [@HelenTian](https://github.com/HelenTian), and [@Maybe](https://github.com/Dirtymac).
+A Uni project developed by [@Changchang](https://github.com/Jeff1943), [@Hailun Tian](https://github.com/HelenTian), and [@Boqin Hu](https://github.com/Dirtymac).
 Just for learning and pratice.

 Screenshots
 -----------